-Despite losing up to hundreds of pounds, patients who have undergone bariatric surgery can still be plagued with problems.
-Clothes that don’t fit right, inability to exercise, skin rashes and infections from excess skin folds can be debilitating issues to patients on a daily basis.
-Body contouring and breast procedures after massive weight loss can help complete the transformation, helping patients realize the full potential that their weight loss has provided.
-Common procedures for these patients include lower body lift (circumferential abdomnioplasty or belt lipectomy), brachioplasty (upper arm lift), thigh lift, mastopexy (breast lift), and liposuction.
+Body contouring and breast procedures after massive weight loss can help complete the transformation, helping patients realize the full potential their weight loss has delivered.
+Common procedures for these patients include a lower body lift (circumferential abdomnioplasty or belt lipectomy), upper arm lift (brachioplasty), thigh lift, breast lift (mastopexy), and liposuction.

 Arm Lift (Brachioplasty)

-Brachioplasty is a great procedure for massive weight loss patients who feel uncomfortable wearing short sleeve shirts due to excess skin hanging below the arm from the axilla (armpit) to the elbow.
-The problematic excess skin is excised in an elliptical shape, which results in an incision discreetly placed on the inside/back of the arm.
+Brachioplasty is a great procedure for patients who feel uncomfortable wearing short sleeved shirts due to excess skin hanging on the upper arms.
+During a brachioplasty, problematic excess skin is excised in an elliptical shape, which results in an incision discreetly placed on the inside/back of the arm.
 When necessary, the procedure can be combined with liposuction to remove any residual excess fat.
-The end result will give patients the confidence and freedom to wear short sleeve and sleeveless garments without the insecurity of flabby arms anymore.
+The end result will give patients the confidence and freedom to wear short sleeved and sleeveless garments without the insecurity of flabby arms.

-Drains may be placed under the skin and are removed after a few days, and drains are generally necessary when the arm lift is combined with liposuction.
+Drains may be placed under the skin and are removed after a few days, and drains are generally necessary when the procedure is combined with liposuction.
 Compression garments are worn to help with swelling and to keep the patient more comfortable during recovery.
-Stitches used in the skin closure are placed under the skin and are self-dissolving, not needing to be removed.
+Stitches used in the skin closure are placed under the skin and are self-dissolving.
 Temporary numbness can occur on the inside of the arm above the elbow.
 Most patients can return to normal activity within a week.